samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Armor (Any Medium or Heavy, Except Hide Armor), Uncommon*

 This suit of armor is reinforced with adamantine, one of the hardest substances in existence.
-While you’re wearing it, any Critical Hit against you becomes a normal hit.
+While you're wearing it, any Critical Hit against you becomes a normal hit.

 ### [Adamantine Weapon](/magic-items/9228341-adamantine-weapon)